Qalthos/blog/content/FOSS@RIT/wikiotics-week-2.rst

 especially when I had to switch back and forth looking at things `Taylor`_ was doing.
-That's all I really got into for week one, but now that I'm fairly comfortable with the various technolologies being used, I think things will really start rolling soon
+That's all I really got into for week one, but now that I'm fairly comfortable with the various technologies being used, I think things will really start rolling soon

 .. _four week plan: http://alpha.wikiotics.org/wiki/four_week_plan